Library Information

 Hearing Books Read Aloud

 Library lessons provide an opportunity for model reading.
+Reading support in class, book club and library lesson.

-This will be modelled during shared and hearing books read aloud with the exception of those targeted to require extra 1:1 session.
+This builds enthusiasm and enjoyment.
+It influences independent reading and tunes students in to book language.
 Whilst in school, students are taught the skills they need to become effective readers.
 They should then practice and fine tune those skills.

 Parental Involvement